bootchk/BQ25570PowerSupply/readme.md

 LoadswitchOut has a feature "Smart Enable" to ensure it is not enabled on voltage rising during powerup.

-### After VReg in regulation
+### After LDO enabled (booted state)

-The MCU is booted but sleeping mostly, and holding loadswitches off.
+The MCU is booted (which is a load) but sleeping mostly, and holding load switches off.

     LoadswitchOut is standby               50 nA
     LoadswitchReg is powered but shutdown  12 nA
-    LDO is regulating                      25 nA
+    LDO is enabled                         25 nA
     MCU is booted but in low power mode    50 nA

     total                                 137 nA